 Mir Muhammad Ishaq was the son of Mir Nasir Nawab, and younger brother of Nusrat Jehan Begum and Dr. Mir Muhammad Isma’il.
-His date of birth is Sept 8th, 1890 in Ludhiana. which is recorded in Nuzul ul Masih (published in 1909).
+His date of birth is Sept 8th, 1890 in Ludhiana.
+Which is recorded in Nuzul ul Masih (published in 1909).
 Per Ahmadiyya sources, he had totally moved to Qadian by 1894.
 He lived with MGA until MGA died in 1908, he even claims to have watched MGA lead prayers for the women of the house many times, whilst standing on MGA’s side, women weren’t allowed in the mosques in Qadian in those days, he lived in this very mansion until he died in 1944.
 He even accompanied MGA on his tours of Delhi, Ludhiana, Lahore and Gurdaspur in the era of 1903–1905.
 At times, he even acted as MGA’s scribe, as he helped to write responses to letters and other various administrative tasks around the house at Qadian.
 Ahmadiyya sources tell us that he was never scared to fight non-Ahmadi’s.
 In fact, in the 1920–1930’s, he was involved in many fist-fights between Ahmadi’s and Non-Ahmadi’s (see 18:00 of this video).
+By 1933, he became the headmaster at the Qadiani mullah training center (jamia).
 He died on March 17, 1944 at age 54(see Tadhkirah, 2009 online edition, page 721).

 It is unclear whether or not he attended the Talim ul Islam Kids school at Qadian.
 No Ahmadiyya sources give this indication.
 However, he was living with MGA, and both of his siblings and his father.
 The whereabouts of his mother are unknown.